 York Region Forest Conservation By-law.

-- Trees are properties that are subject to Planning Act applications are regulated by the
+- Trees and properties that are subject to Planning Act applications are regulated by the

 Tree Preservation, Protection, Replacement and Enhancement Policy.